-- (a) Connections to existing feedermains should be designed to eliminate man entry wherever possible.
-Man entry requires two-valve shutdowns which can be difficult or sometimes impossible to attain, therefore man entry for tie-in work should be avoided.
-Options for preferred tie-ins are described further in this document. - (b) As standard practice, no existing feedermain shall be drained and/or cut into to facilitate a tie-in until the Engineer or City Inspector confirms all necessary and approved parts are on-site. - (c) See 6.6 Connections
+(a) Connections to existing feedermains should be designed to eliminate man entry wherever possible.
+Man entry requires two-valve shutdowns which can be difficult or sometimes impossible to achieve, therefore man entry for tie-in work should be avoided.

+- (b) As standard practice, no existing feedermain shall be drained and/or cut into to facilitate a tie-in until the Engineer or City Inspector confirms all necessary and approved parts are on-site. - (c) See 6.6 Connections